kurur0s/henkan/README.md

 ### Henkan
-Henkan is an attepmt to have romanized lyrics available on a light and simple android app
+Henkan is an attempt to have romanized lyrics available on a light and simple android app